skanikasaini6/KDD_Project/README.md

 The RMSE for your training and your test sets should be very similar if you have built a good model.
 If the RMSE for the test set is much higher than that of the training set, it is likely that you've badly overfitted the data, i.e. you've created a model that tests well in a sample, but has little predictive value when tested out of sample.

 R2:
-R-squared (R2) is a statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model.
-So, if the R2 of a model is 0.50, then approximately half of the observed variation can be explained by the model's inputs.
+R-squared (R2) is a statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in aÂ regressionÂ model.
+So, if the R2Â of a model is 0.50, then approximately half of the observed variation can be explained by the model's inputs.
 R-squared values range from 0 to 1 and are commonly stated as percentages from 0% to 100%.

-Cross-Validation :
+Cross-ValidationÂ :
 Cross-Validation is used to assess the predictive performance of the models and to judge how they perform outside the sample to a new data set also known as test data.
-The motivation to use cross-validation techniques is that when we fit a model, we are fitting it to a training dataset.
-The procedure has a single parameter called k that refers to the number of groups that a given data sample is to be split into.
-Cross-Validation is a very useful technique for assessing the effectiveness of your model, particularly in cases where you need to mitigate over-fitting.
+The motivation to useÂ cross-validationÂ techniques is that when we fit a model, we are fitting it to a training dataset.
+The procedure has a single parameter calledÂ kÂ that refers to the number of groups that a given data sample is to be split into.Â Cross-Validation is aÂ very useful technique for assessing the effectiveness of your model, particularly in cases where you need to mitigate over-fitting.

 Validating performance of DecisionTreeregression and random Forest regressor which yielded low RMSE error value.